TengSopheak/ai-final-project/README.md

 2.  **Model Optimization for Edge Deployment:** Investigate techniques for model quantization (e.g., conversion to **ONNX** or **TensorRT**) to significantly reduce model size and inference latency.
 This is necessary for deployment on resource-constrained edge devices (e.g., **NVIDIA Jetson**, mobile platforms) required for real-time ADAS applications.
 3.  **Implementation of Object Tracking:** Integrate a temporal tracking algorithm (e.g., DeepSORT or BoT-SORT) to maintain sign identity across consecutive video frames.
 This post-processing step stabilizes detections, reduces visual flickering, and improves the reliability of the system in dynamic driving environments.
 4.  **Environmental Robustness Testing:** Conduct focused validation and improvement efforts on performance under challenging conditions (e.g., low light, heavy rain, glare), which often challenge the generalization capacity of vision models.

+---

+## 👥 Contributors

+**Dana Teng:**
+* Collected the dataset
+* Labeled and annotated traffic sign images
+* Applied preprocessing and data augmentation

+**Sopheak Teng:**
+* Trained the YOLOv8m model
+* Evaluated model performance
+* Ran predictions on test samples
+* Saved and prepared the model for use